NEC Provides Energy Storage Solution to SP Group's Award-Winning Hybrid Energy Storage Pilot

 Singapore-based NEC Asia Pacific (NEC APAC) is the regional headquarters for NEC Corporation (HQ: Japan) in the Asia Pacific region (South and Southeast Asia and Oceania).
 As a leading information and communications technology provider, NEC APAC provides innovative solutions and infrastructure to promote safety, security and enhance the quality of life for individuals and the community.
 NEC APAC's expertise includes solutions for carrier networks, biometric identification, enterprise applications and infrastructure, unified communications, transportation solutions, multimedia displays and smart energy, as well as the provision of managed services and contact centre services.

 Together with our research laboratories, NEC APAC provides cutting-edge public safety, cybersecurity technologies and enterprise solutions to enable safer cities, with a vision to create a brighter future.
-For more information, please visit new windowhttps://sg.nec.com.
+For more information, please visit https://sg.nec.com.

+NEC is a registered trademark of NEC Corporation.
+All Rights Reserved.
+Other product or service marks mentioned herein are the trademarks of their respective owners. ©2019 NEC Corporation.